-- Give thanks to the Lord for he is good, for his love has no end.
+- (R.) Alleluia. - Give thanks to the Lord for he is good, for his love has no end.
 Let the sons of Israel say: 'His love has no end.'
-(R.) - The Lord's right hand has triumphed; his right hand raised me up.
+(R.) - 2.
+The Lord's right hand has triumphed; his right hand raised me up.
 I shall not die, I shall live and recount his deeds.
-(R.) - The stone which the builders rejected has become the corner stone.
-This is the work of the Lord, a marvel in our eves.
-(R.) Second Reading Col 3:1-4 Look for the things that are in heaven, where Christ is.
+(R.) - 3.
+The stone which the builders rejected has become the corner stone.
+This is the work of the Lord, a marvel in our eyes.
+(R.)

+Second Reading Col 3:1-4

+Look for the things that are in heaven, where Christ is.

 Since you have been brought back to true life with Christ, you must look for the things that are in heaven, where Christ is, sitting at God's right hand.
 Let your thoughts be on heavenly things, not on the things that are on the earth, because you have died, and now the life you have is hidden with Christ in God.
 But when Christ is revealed - and he is your life - you too will be revealed in all your glory with him.
-12 April 2020 Throw away the old yeast, that you may be new dough.